AI-multimodal/mcr_const/README.md

 :-------------------------------------------------:|:-------------------------------------------:
 ![](images/rank_selectivity/Resolved%20Concentration.png) | ![](images/rank_selectivity/Resolved%20Spectra.png)

-It is intuitive that not only the concentrations conforms to physical law now, but also the improvement to spectra quality.
+It is intuitive that not only the concentrations conforms to physical law now, but also spectra quality shows improvement.
 The underlying ConstraintPointBelow class pushes concentration to zero at certain regions, which makes use of the information obtained from prior knowledge.

 ### Smoothing Constraint